 "That's right," he nodded.
 "Do you know who Barack Obama is?
 And what about the protests in Egypt?"

 "Obama is the president of the United States," she supplied quickly.
-Even she knew enough about international affairs to know that one.
 "And the revolution in Egypt just overthrew Mubarak's regime.
 He just resigned a few days ago."
+Even she knew enough about international affairs to know that.
+It had been all over the news for weeks.

 "Not yet," his smirk widened, as if he had found the proof he was looking for.
 "First of all, you wouldn't recognize the name of Obama, not yet.
 He isn't going to be elected for at least another six years.
 And the fact that you knew about the civil resistance in Egypt proves to me that you remember.
 So why won't you admit it?
 You're just as stubborn as you used to be, Mai."